HariCharan1234/Microcontroller-tinkering/README.md

 which could be valuable in projects where it is deisrable to not interrupt the task being performed by the microcontroller, it doesn't entirely eliminate the requirement for a wired connection to make certain changes.

-I look forward to any other applications where this code could help a fellow creator out, perhaps in applications where it's more feasible to connect to a seperate device and use it's computing power instead of relying on the microcontroller's limited capabilities where a similar approach could be used.
+I look forward to any other applications where this code could help a fellow creator out, perhaps, for example, in applications where it's more feasible to connect to a seperate device and use it's computing power instead of relying on the microcontroller's limited capabilities where a similar approach could be used or someother application where it's desirable to manipulate files on the microcontroller while not interrupting the task being performed by it.